 4639 Robson Rd, Baltimore, Hamilton Township

 Come and celebrate birds, conservation and the people who make NCC’s work possible.
-Enjoy this family-friendly event with hikes, talks and a BBQ lunch at the Hazel Bird Nature Reserve, just 20 minutes north of Cobourg.
+Enjoy this family-friendly event with hikes, talks and lunch at the Hazel Bird Nature Reserve, just 20 minutes north of Cobourg.

 About the Hazel Bird Nature Reserve